otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/README.md

 ## Launch and configure a master node to manage the Kubernetes cluster

-1. Launch a new EC2 instance or use the current Cloud9 instance and configure it as a master node.
+1. Launch a new EC2 instance or use the current Cloud9 instance.
+2. Configure it as a master node.

 ```
 aws eks update-kubeconfig --name education-eks-hCIH6McB